jcaillon/valet/extras/valet-commands.md

 - `--log-level, --log <level>`

-  Set the log level of valet (defaults to info).
+  Set the log level (defaults to info).
   Possible values are: trace, debug, success, info, success, warning, error.
   This option can be set by exporting the variable VALET_LOG_LEVEL='<level>'.